 These suffixes are for simplicity and to not have to compute how much make powers of 1024.
 For example, if you want to fill a CD-R you will have to use the "-s 650M" option which is equivalent to "-s 6815744400", choose the one you prefer, the result is the same :-).
 Now, if you want 2 Megabytes slices in the sense of the metric system, simply use "-s 2000000" or read below:

-Starting version 2.2.0, you can alter the meaning of all the suffixes used by dar, the
+Starting version 2.2.0, you can alter the meaning of all the suffixes used by dar, using the following option.

-(which can be shorten to -aSI or -asi) change the meaning of the prefixes that follow on the command-line, to the metric system (or System International) up to the end of the line or to a
+(which can be shorten to -aSI or -asi) It changes the meaning of the prefixes that follow on the command-line, to follow the metric system (or System International) way of counting, up to the end of the line or to a

 arguments (which can be shortened to -abinary), after which we are back to the computer science meaning of kilo, mega, etc. up to the end of the line or up to a next --alter=SI-units.
 Thus in place of -s 2000000 one could use:

-Yes, and to make things more confuse, marketing arrived and made sellers count gigabits a third way: I remember some time ago, I bought a hard disk which was described as "2.1 GB", (OK, that's several couple of years ago!), but in fact it had only 2097152 bytes available.
+Yes, and to make things more confuse, marketing/sales arrived and made sellers count gigabits a third way: I remember some time ago, I bought a hard disk which was described as "2.1 GB", (OK, that's now long ago!), but in fact it had only 2097152 bytes available.
 This is far from 2202009 bytes (= 2.1 GiB for computer science meaning), and a bit more than 2,000,000 bytes (metric system).
 OK, if it had these 2202009 bytes (computer science meaning of 2.1 GB), this hard disk would have been sold under the label "2.5 GB"! ... just kidding :-)